yanis-falaki/fvdb-minecraft/README.md

 # TODO
 - [x] Create NBT Parser.
-- [ ] Have nvdb parser/serializer support all Minecraft world/structure data.
+- [ ] Have parser/serializer support all Minecraft world/structure data.
 They use different entry names or content.
     - [x] Add support for post-1.16 worlds.
     - [ ] Add support for pre-1.16 worlds (unpadded block data list).
     - [ ] Add support for schematics.